andremanzanosp/django-rblreport/README.md

 # django-rblreport
 Intend to monitor many ips in many RBLs and get online report.
-For now it is checking a ip against many rbls.
+For now it is checking an ip against many rbls.

 ## Dependencies: